• What are the location and hours of the Planning Division?

 You may find out about current or new development in the City by accessing our Development Summaries page.
 The Development Summaries, updated on a quarterly basis, provide a comprehensive list of commercial, wireless telecommunications, industrial, and residential projects in review, recently approved, or under construction as of the end of the time period specified.
 Projects can be located by using the Map Number in the first column and referring to the corresponding map in the document.
 If you have any questions or need additional information, please contact the Planning Division at (805) 583-6769 or firstname.lastname@example.org.

 If you are starting a new business or conducting business in the City of Simi Valley, you are required to obtain a Business Tax Certificate.
-You may apply for a Business Tax Certificate (BTC) at the Planning Division, located inside City Hall at 2929 Tapo Canyon Road.
+You may apply for a Business Tax Certificate (BTC) by following the instructions on our dedicated webpage.
 The Planning Division will check to see if your proposed business is an allowed use within the zoning district you would like to locate your business.
-If you are interested in a home-based business, you will be applying for both a Home Occupation Permit and BTC together at the Planning Division.
+If you are interested in a home-based business, you will be applying for both a Home Occupation Permit and BTC together on our webpage.
 The business tax fee is based on your annual gross receipts.
-If you have any questions or need additional information, please contact the Planning Division at (805) 583-6769 or email@example.com.
+If you have any questions or need additional information, please contact SimiValley@hdlgov.com or by phone at (805) 850-1521, Monday through Friday, 8:00 am to 5:00 pm (PST).
 Also, please refer to How to Open a Small Business in the City of Simi Valley for more information.

 Please refer to our Temporary and Permanent Signs link for City standards and requirements relating to your proposed signage, including the type, number, size, and location(s) allowed.
 If you have any questions or need additional information, please contact the Planning Division at (805) 583-6769 or email@example.com.